-An annual fee, included among the fixed fees listed elsewhere in this catalog, provides for routine medical and psychological care.
-The Post Hospital houses the Office of Cadet Counseling and the VMI Infirmary.
-Counselors are available by appointment for a wide range of issues that college students confront.
-A physician and a nurse practitioner are available to attend to the medical needs of cadets.
-The infirmary is staffed by nurses who are on duty all the time while cadets are present during the fall and spring semesters.
-The infirmary allows for observation, isolation and treatment of routine illnesses and injuries.
-In case of serious illness, serious injury, or when surgery is required, arrangements are made for the necessary treatment off Post.
-Diagnostic tests or treatment which cannot be done at the VMI infirmary are not included in the annual fee and are the responsibility of the cadet.
+An annual fee, included among the fixed fees listed elsewhere in this catalogue, provides for routine medical and psychological care performed in the Infirmary and Cadet Counseling Center.
 The Institute does not assume responsibility for the expense of caring for injuries sustained by students while training for or participating in intramural or club athletic events, the military program, clubs, or similar activities.
-VMI does provide accident insurance for cadets which will cover up to \$5,000 (after applicable deductibles) for injuries incurred while participating in VMI sponsored and sanctioned activities.
+VMI does provide accident insurance for cadets which will cover up to \$5,000 for injuries incurred while participating in VMI sponsored and sanctioned activities.
 This insurance policy will be secondary to any medical coverage provided by families.
 VMI strongly recommends that cadets be covered by a primary insurance policy provided through their families or purchased from an insurance company independent of the Institute.